 In some cases, a decedent’s family members or loved ones may believe that their will was invalid, or they may not agree with certain terms in the will.
 In these cases, a will may be contested through probate litigation.
 Wills are typically contested based on one of the following grounds:

 If you have been named as the executor of a loved one’s estate, or if you are a beneficiary who needs to address issues related to a family member’s will, SBK Law Group can provide you with the legal help you need.
 We can provide you with representation when filing a will in probate court or pursuing probate litigation, and we will help you make sure your loved one’s wishes are carried out correctly.
-To get started, contact us today at 630-427-4407.
-We assist clients with wills and estates in DuPage, Will, Kendall, Kane and Cook counties.
+To get started, contact our Downers Grove probate lawyers today at 630-427-4407.
+We assist clients with wills and estates in DuPage County, Kane County, Kendall County, Will County, and Cook County.